DarkKingStar/LTIMindtree_ignite_2023/Week 5/Module_1_List.md

 }
 ```

-This is an example of a basic node structure for a linked list.
+Here, `data` represents the value stored in the node, and `next` is a reference to the next node in the sequence.

 ## 3. LinkedList

+`LinkedList` in Java is another implementation of the `List` interface provided by the Java Collections Framework.
+It is based on a doubly-linked list data structure.
+Key characteristics of `LinkedList`:

-`LinkedList` is a doubly-linked list implementation in Java.
-It allows for efficient insertion and deletion of elements anywhere in the list.
+- Efficient for inserting or deleting elements anywhere in the list.
+- Slower for random access compared to `ArrayList`.
+- Supports both `List` and `Deque` interfaces.

+Example:

 ```java
 import java.util.LinkedList;